 Lower Mustang Trek

 The ancient “Last Forbidden Kingdom” of Mustang has always been shrouded in mystery.
 Preserving its authentic Tibetan culture, this region remained in its original frame for many years.
 But Lower Mustang always welcomes a large number of visitors.
-Earlier, pilgrims used to set the journey of more than a month to get to the holy temple of Muktinath.
+Earlier, pilgrims used to set a journey of more than a month to get to the holy temple of Muktinath.
 Nowadays, this trek begins from the Jomsom village and takes you to Kagbeni and eventually to Muktinath before heading back to Marpha and then to Pokhara.
-You can get a flight for Jeep to Jomsom from Pokhara.
+You can get a flight from Jeep to Jomsom from Pokhara.
 This journey can be completed in 2 to 4 days.